-Efficacy of isoniazid in pediatric tuberculosis: an individual participant data meta-analysis.
-Academic Article uri icon
+Efficacy of isoniazid in paediatric tuberculosis: an individual participant data meta-analysis.
+Review uri icon

 Overview